Do I need to Replace My AC Compressor?

 As the heart of an AC system, the compressor pumps liquid refrigerant through the appliance’s coils and condensing unit.
 The refrigerant draws heat out of warm air, thereby cooling the air which the fan then blows throughout your home.
 Many factors can cause a compressor to begin to fail, such as faulty electrical components, compressor motor failure, leaking refrigerant, or insufficient refrigerant levels.

 Do I Need a New Compressor?

-The only way to know if you need a new compressor is to have the AC unit inspected by a licensed Relief Heating & Cooling professional.
+The only way to know if you need a new compressor is to have the AC unit inspected by a licensed Relief Heating and Cooling, LLC professional.
 However, there are some warning signs that can indicate a problem may be brewing.
-Here are the most common to watch for.
+Here are the most common ones to watch for:

-- Refrigerant Leak – A refrigerant leak can cause frequent cycling, insufficient airflow, a lack of cool air, and more.
-If the leak is due to a worn out compressor, replacement will be necessary.
+- Refrigerant Leak: A refrigerant leak can cause frequent cycling, insufficient airflow, a lack of cool air, and more.
+If the leak is due to a worn-out compressor, a replacement will be necessary.

-Relief has two surefire remedies – one for an AC system that isn’t operating up to par, and another for one that is.
+Relief Heating and Cooling, LLC has two surefire remedies – one for an AC system that isn’t operating up to par, and another for one that is.
 First, if you’re just not getting the comfortable distribution of cool indoor air you once did, contact us for expert system analysis and a guaranteed price quote on what needs to be done to make matters right.
 Or, if you’d rather not wait for a problem to jump up and bite you, contact us for a very thorough tune-up and inspection, especially if it’s been a year or more since your system was last professionally maintained.
-When it comes to home heating and cooling issues, Relief is right around the corner.
+When it comes to home heating and cooling issues, Relief Heating and Cooling, LLC is right around the corner.